- Transfer Students

 Students form a supervisory committee during their first two terms of study.
 The supervisory committee consists of a supervisor and at least one committee member.
 For PhD students, both the supervisor and at least one committee member must be research faculty (tenured or tenure-track) within the Department of Sociology & Anthropology.
 The supervisor must be in the same discipline as the one in which the student is pursuing the PhD.
 The supervisory committee may include additional members from in or outside the department.
 Students select additional committee members in consultation with their supervisor.
 Committee composition may change over the course of the student’s program.
 As with everything else, there is a form to add members to the committee or to alter its composition.

-By March 1 of the first year of study, each student must submit two documents to the Program Assistant:
+Before the end of the first year of study, each student must submit two documents to the Program Assistant:

 The minimum requirements for the degree are: